revell-logo

 The “Magnumitis” Trap

-Why Bigger Isn’t Always Better?
+Why Bigger Is Not Always Better?

 Mounting Height Issues: Big objectives require tall rings, raising the scope far above the bore.
 This creates uncomfortable head position and increases point of impact shifts from cant errors.